DCisHurt/pxt-Trill/README.md

+# pxt-Trill: a Trill driver for MakeCode Micro:bit

-# Introduction
+## Introduction

-This is a driver for MakeCode for the Trill capacitive sensor series.
+This is a non-official driver for MakeCode for the Trill capacitive sensor series.

+* Get the modules at [Bela Shop](https://shop.bela.io/collections/trill).

+* The [Offical Tutorial](https://learn.bela.io/using-trill/settings-and-sensitivity) explains the different modes of operation and settings.

+* Blocky examples can be found on the [Github Page](https://dcishurt.github.io/pxt-Trill).

 ## Use as Extension